DerGoogler/MMRL/docs/ModuleConfigure.md

 import { Component } from "!conf/Component.jsx";
 ```

-> Please do not use this, use `import` instead.
+> Please do not use this, use `include` instead.

 ---

-Using `import` way more stable and supports more including types like
+Using `include` way more stable and supports more including types like

 - `*.js`
 - `*.jsx`